 Niles West class of 2004 graduate Alicia Manzanares was crowned Mrs. Illinois American for 2024 on June 15.
-After a tremendous amount of hard work and dedication, Manzanares credits her time at West for helping her to gain the confidence she needed for her first beauty pageant.
+In addition to her hard work and dedication, Manzanares credits her time at West for helping her to gain the confidence she needed for her first beauty pageant.
 Competing in beauty pageants is not a common occurrence for many girls, and Manzanares was inspired by many factors to compete.

-“As a young girl, I used to watch Miss Universe with my mom on TV.
-I remember looking up to these young women and being in awe of their beauty and their grace.
-As I grew older, I started doing a lot of community service by coaching youth and by encouraging students to complete their education.
+“As I grew older, I started doing a lot of community service by coaching youth and by encouraging students to complete their education.
 While I was a dance coach for Futuro Latino at Niles West High School, I really saw the impact that my role and involvement could have in encouraging and mentoring students and help change someone’s life.
 So, I decided to start getting involved in beauty pageants and it has been an honor getting to represent my community, my family and my state,” Manzanares said.

-“Mr. Koch, who was my band teacher, was someone that really helped and shaped my high school career.
-He helped me build confidence, discipline, and work ethic that I carry on not just in my pageant career, but in my everyday life.
-There were other teachers who were such a pleasure to take classes with: Mrs. Walvoord, Mr. Wack, Mrs. Ramseyer, Mrs. Barker made such a difference in my life,” Manzanares said.
+“Mr. Koch was someone that really helped and shaped my high school career.
+He helped me build confidence, discipline, and work ethic that I carry on not just in my pageant career, but in my everyday life,” Manzanares said.

-Niles West English Teacher Kimberly Barker was previously Manzanares’ English teacher.
-Barker was proud after seeing her former student accomplish such great achievements and explains what an honor it is to have made a difference in her life.
+Barker, who was Manzanares’s English teacher and has kept in touch with her since she graduated, was proud to see her former student accomplish such great achievements and explains what an honor it is to have made a difference in her life.

 “Alicia was a very dedicated student and such a vibrant young woman.
 I remember working with her on English assignments and thinking that she was very committed to whatever she put her mind to.
 I’m really impressed by her commitment to trying something new with the pageant program.
 It has been lovely to keep in touch with her, and I am honored to have had an impact on her,” Barker said.

 Participating in pageants is a lot of work with countless hours of practicing, so it is helpful to have people for support.
-Luckily Manzanares had the support system from her husband Jamie Manzanares and her director Julie Aceto.
+Luckily Manzanares had the support system from her her director Julie Aceto and her husband Jamie Manzanares who captured clips at photo shoots, drove her to appearances, and helped her with dress fittings.

 Manzanares advises other young girls who might want to compete in pageants or who just need to gain confidence in their everyday life.